kempsey

 Business Directory and Tourist Guide

-on the Macleay Valley Coast
+Macleay Valley Coast

-families and the adventurer.
+for couples, families and the adventurer.

 Crescent Head

 Where the bush meets the sea...
-Crescent Head is famous for one of the best right hand point breaks
+Crescent Head is famous for one of the best right hand point breaks in the world and it’s no surprise.
+Set in an idyllic setting surrounded by stunning natural beauty, Crescent Head

-Restaurants, cafes and takeaways are all centred in the village within an easy walk.
+cafes and takeaways are all centred in the village within an easy walk.

-to rustic camping grounds.
-Crescent Head has one of Australia’s best sited holiday parks situated on
+There is a variety of comfortable holiday accommodation available at Crescent Head, with motels, secluded cottages and house, holiday rentals, dorms to rustic camping grounds.
+Crescent Head has one of Australia’s best sited holiday parks situated on the edge of the beach.

-Fishing, snorkelling or play golf on the 6-hole golf course as you watch migrating whales and frolicking dolphins.
+Fishing, Snorkelling or Play Golf on the 6-hole golf course as you watch migrating whales and frolicking dolphins.
 Pool, bowls and tennis can be enjoyed with beautiful water views.

 Learn to surf and hang ten with beginners and pros and enjoy the world class waves off the point.

-Take a drive south from Crescent Head and take in Goolawah National and Regional Parks as well as Limeburners Creek Nature Reserve with untouched beaches rich with native flora and fauna.
+Take a drive south from Crescent Head and take in Goolawah National and Regional Parks as well as Limeburners Creek National Park with untouched beaches rich with native flora and fauna.
 To the north of Crescent Head is Hat Head National Park which protects spectacular rock formations, beautiful beaches, heath lands and wetlands.
 Look out for sea eagles, echidnas, kangaroos, numerous small birds, goannas, koalas, black cockatoos and the very rare green and gold bell frog.

 Frederickton

-Take a drive around Frederickton to take in the Frederickton Old Post Office1886, the 1880’s Public School and Headmasters Residence designed by architect John Horbury Hunt.
-They are an excellent example of a Victorian school complex.

-Frederickton has a unique business with an individual facade that can cause a queue.
+Take a drive around Frederickton to take in the Frederickton Old Post Office1886, the 1880’s Public School and Headmaster’s Residence designed by architect John Horbury Hunt.
+They are an excellent example of a Victorian school complex.Frederickton has a unique business with an individual facade that can cause a queue.
 Seen as a ‘must stop’, Fredo Pies’ shop is frequented by many tourists and locals as well as famous people including Russell Crowe and Sir Bob Geldof.

 There are some 160 pie recipes, offering at least 50 different varieties each day.
 All pies are cooked fresh daily and fillings range from the standard beef mince to such exotic fillings as emu, kangaroo, ostrich, crocodile and venison.

 Gladstone and Smithtown